EvaMaeRey/ggplot2-extension-cookbook/README.md

 syntax was just a simple expression of the core Grammar of Graphics conception of a ‘statistical graphic’ (i.e. data visualization).

-> A data visualization displays 1) geometries 2) that take on aesthetics
+> A data visualization displays 1) geometric mark 2) that take on
-> (color, size, position, etc) that represent variables 3) from a
+> aesthetics (color, size, position, etc) that represent variables 3)
-> dataset.
+> from a dataset.

-You can learn so much about data via a simple 3-2-1 ggplot2 utterance.
+You can learn so much about data via a simple 3-2-1, data-mapping-mark ggplot2 utterance.
 And further modifications could be made bit-by-bit, to arrive at the creator’s visual personal preferences.

 All of this closely resembles to how you might sketch out a plot on a notepad or blackboard, or describe your data representation decisions to